 Why Do I Need To Take My Child To The Emergency Room After A Daycare Injury?

 The reason why you should take your child to the emergency room is because children can’t truly express the pain they are in.
 A lot of times the children that get injured at daycare haven’t learned how to talk yet and if they can talk, they aren’t the best at forming detailed sentences explaining the pain they are in.

 Some of the injuries babies and children in daycare commonly suffer from include the following:

 - Bumps and bruises: Children sustain these minor injuries all the time.
 However, there can be serious underlying injuries, such as head injuries and internal organ damage.
 Simply tripping on an exposed cord can lead to a nasty bump on the head.
 However, if your child is regularly coming home with bruises, you should pay the daycare center a visit to make sure play areas are neat and that children’s behavior is being controlled by a supervisor.
 If you suspect your child has been abused by a caregiver, go to a doctor for an evaluation of the injury.

 - Broken bones and dislocated joints: An infant rolling off a changing table or an older child being thrown off a negligently maintained swing set can result in a dislocation or broken bone.
-These incidents are usually the result a lack of supervision or proper maintenance of the property.
-In the worst case scenario, a child may have been forcefully grabbed by a caregiver or slammed to the ground, leading to a dislocated shoulder or broken arm.
+These incidents are usually the result of a lack of supervision or proper maintenance of the property.
+In the worst-case scenario, a child may have been forcefully grabbed by a caregiver or slammed to the ground, leading to a dislocated shoulder or broken arm.

 - Head trauma: If a child in daycare suffers a blow to the head, the parent should be called immediately.
 If the child is unconscious, the daycare provider should also call 911.
 Head injuries often don’t result in outward symptoms, meaning a caregiver may try to hide the fact that a child hit his head.
 This negligent act should be investigated, and the caregiver should be held responsible.